bignerdranch/tensorflow-cocoa-example/README.md

 Copy the resulting model (`frozen.pb` in my case) into your project.

-You'll need to include libtensorflow.so in your application.
-It is a dynamic library, so you'll need to copy it into the app wrapper at compile time.
-More importantly, the library has to tell the app where it can be found.
-I'd copy the libtensorflow.so into your project directory, then change its install path:

-	install_name_tool -id @rpath/libtensorflow.so libtensorflow.so

-You can check it like this:

-	otool -D libtensorflow.so

-Add a new Copy Files Build Phase to copy `libtensorflow.so` into `Frameworks` directory in the app wrapper
+# Using tensorflow from Cocoa

+So, now when you use `libtensorflow.so`, you will need to include `/Library/Python/2.7/site-packages/tensorflow/include` in your header search path.  (

+If you copy libtensorflow.so into your project, you'll need to include need to include your project directory in the library search path (something like `$(PROJECT_DIR)/MyApp`) in the library search path.
+If you don't copy it in you'll need to include `tensorflow/bazel-bin/tensorflow` (inside the tensor source directory) in your library search path.

 In your Cocoa application, read in the graph def and create a new session: